videojs/video.js/docs/guides/text-tracks.md

 # Text Tracks
 Text tracks are a feature of HTML5 video for displaying time-triggered text to the viewer.
-Video.js offers a cross-browser implementation of audio tracks.
+Video.js offers a cross-browser implementation of text tracks.

+## A Note on "Remote" Text Tracks
+Video.js refers to so-called "remote" text tracks.
+This is a convenient term for tracks that have an associated `<track>` element rather than those that do not.

+Either can be created programmatically, but _only remote text tracks can be removed from a player._ For that reason, we recommend _only_ using remote text tracks.

 ## Creating the Text File
 Timed text requires a text file in [WebVTT](http://dev.w3.org/html5/webvtt/) format.
 This format defines a list of "cues" that have a start time, an end time, and text to display.
 [Microsoft has a builder](https://dev.modern.ie/testdrive/demos/captionmaker/) that can help you get started on the file.

+> **Note:** When creating captions, there are additional [caption formatting techniques](http://www.theneitherworld.com/mcpoodle/SCC_TOOLS/DOCS/SCC_FORMAT.HTML#style) to make captions more meaningful, like brackets around sound effects (e.g. `[ birds chirping ]`).
+>
-When creating captions, there are additional [caption formatting techniques](http://www.theneitherworld.com/mcpoodle/SCC_TOOLS/DOCS/SCC_FORMAT.HTML#style) to make captions more meaningful, like brackets around sound effects (e.g. `[ birds chirping ]`).
-For a more in depth style guide for captioning, see the [Captioning Key](http://www.dcmp.org/captioningkey/), but keep in mind not all features are supported by WebVTT or (more likely) the Video.js WebVTT implementation.
+> For a more in depth style guide for captioning, see the [Captioning Key](http://www.dcmp.org/captioningkey/), but keep in mind not all features are supported by WebVTT or (more likely) the Video.js WebVTT implementation.

 ## Adding Text Tracks to Video.js
-Once you have your WebVTT file created, you can add it to Video.js using the `<track>` tag.
-Put your `<track>` tag(s) after all the source elements and before any fallback content.
+Once you have your WebVTT files created, you can add them to your `video` element using the `track` tag.
+Similar to `source` elements, `track` elements should be added as children of the `video` element:

 ```html
 <video